 Today, we may consider a somewhat rapid heroin detox in Orange County using relatively light doses of buprenorphine to manage withdrawal symptoms while still lowering chemical dependency.
 Limited doses of naltrexone or naloxone may be given once deemed safe to accelerate detoxification as well.
 This is done extremely carefully with close monitoring of patients to avoid harmful side effects.

 What starts as doctor-prescribed pain management can quickly turn into substance abuse.
 According to the American Psychiatric Association, “2 million people in the United States have a substance use disorder related to prescription opioid pain medication.”
 After building an affectionate liking towards opioids such as Vicodin or OxyContin, some may casually find themselves switching over to a more powerful and more affordable street drug—heroin.

 In the early stages of drug abuse, a user might not immediately notice its side effects.
 It’s not like a painful morning after heaving drinking; its early users will most likely think back of their usage as a simply pleasant memory.
 And considering the street price and availability of heroin, it’s easy for people to get hooked.

-Heroin tolerance can build quite quickly, too.
+Unfortunately, what usually starts as experimental or occasional heroin use can rapidly develop into a life-threatening habit.
 Once the cycle has begun, users usually take in more and more, building a strong physical dependence in addition to a psychological one.

 An addict will then take increasingly higher dosages of heroin to attempt to experience any positive effects.
 As the dosage increases, so does the likelihood of fatally overdosing.
 Because there is so much inconsistency in the strength of different batches of heroin, a user may not know how much of the abused drug they’ve taken until it is too late.